 Nowadays, Zutphen is a place straight out of a fairy-tale, with its towers, old buildings and the city walls, with narrow streets and hidden green courtyards.
 There are also modern shops and hip cafés, and my favourites were the ones in the main square, in the shade of the Wijnhuistoren (The Wine House Tower) — former inn, city weigh house, residence of the city guard and place of public announcements from the city council.

-I went to Zutphen on a Sunday and arrived there around 10 am.
+I wanted to visit Zutphen for a few years now.
+I arrived there on a Sunday around 10 am.
 The city was still sleeping, the streets were empty and only a few cafés were opening their doors for customers.
-By the time I left, in the afternoon, the city was more lively, a pleasant buzzing coming from the outdoor restaurants and a few more tourists going around.
+By the time I left, in the afternoon, the city was much more lively, a pleasant buzzing coming from the outdoor restaurants and a few more tourists going around.
 While I enjoyed having the city only for myself, I was disappointed that some places were closed, like the Walburgiskerk – the amazing church where the Librije (the chain library) is located.

 Walking around the city centre, taking pictures and marvelling at the beauty of the place, I kept stumbling upon the same few German and Dutch tourists that were visiting.
 It’s a blessing for Zutphen that is not packed with tourists, and I’m glad there are still beautiful places where I can go and have a relaxed visit.
 The further away from Amsterdam I go, the more relaxed the tourist experience is (and that’s no surprise, I guess everyone would expect it).